Skip to content

 Here are more details about the control flow from step #1 to step #2, and then to step #3.

-• thread_create invokes ctx_start, and the ctx_start region in the picture should be 128 bytes (i.e., the first instruction in ctx_start is addi sp,sp,-128).
-This number 128 is 32*4 because 32-bit RISC-V defines 32 4-byte registers and SAVE_ALL_REGISTERS is saving the value of all these registers on the stack.
+• thread_create invokes ctx_start, and the ctx_start region in the picture has 128 bytes (i.e., the first instruction in ctx_start is addi sp,sp,-128).
+128=32*4 because a 32-bit RISC-V CPU has 32 general-purpose registers, and SAVE_ALL_REGISTERS saves the value of all these registers on the stack.

 • The sw sp,0(a0) in ctx_start saves the 4-byte value of register sp (i.e., the saved in the picture) at memory address a0, the first argument of ctx_start.
-The purpose of saving sp at this point is to allow us to switch the CPU context back later.
+The purpose of saving sp at this point is to allow us to switch the CPU context back to the main thread.

 • The mv sp,a1 in ctx_start moves the stack pointer to a memory address specified by a1, the second argument of ctx_start, shown as init sp in the picture.

 • call ctx_entry invokes the ctx_entry function in thread.c.
-Intuitively, ctx_entry should find out that the child thread is the one to spawn and therefore it invokes function child.
-After child returns, ctx_entry should invoke thread_exit.
+Intuitively, ctx_entry should find out that the child thread is the one to execute, and thus call function child.
+After child returns, ctx_entry should terminate the thread by calling thread_exit.

 • After ctx_start and thread_create both return, the main thread continues to invoke printf and does the printing as shown in step #3 of the picture.

 A few details are still missing: How does thread_create decide the two arguments that it should pass to ctx_start?
-How does ctx_entry figure out that child is the function to invoke?
-These questions lead to the concept of Thread Control Block (TCB).
+How does ctx_entry figure out that child is the function to call?
+These questions lead to the concept of Thread Control Block (or TCB).

 Thread control block

-Thread control block is a data structure maintaining the metadata of each thread, including
+The thread control block is a data structure storing the metadata of every thread, including

 • thread id: a unique identifier of a thread